Chicago’s Diamond District Review

 Many jewelers are aware of this and use it to their advantage by pushing diamonds certified by the IGI and other less consistent labs on their customers.

-To avoid being sold a poor quality diamond, only consider diamonds that come with either a GIA or AGS certificate.
-These two labs are the most reliable grading entities in the industry, with both known for giving accurate, objective grades to the diamonds they analyze.
+To avoid being sold a poor quality diamond, only consider diamonds that come with a GIA certificate.
+This lab is the most reliable grading entity in the industry, known for giving accurate, objective grades to the diamonds they analyze.

 All diamonds receive a clarity grade.
 This refers to how free the diamond is of visible inclusions and blemishes.
 Diamonds with few or no inclusions receive a high grade, while diamonds with large, obvious inclusions receive a lower grade.

-You don’t need to purchase a diamond that’s totally free of inclusions.
+You don’t need to purchase a diamond that has the best diamond clarity, i.e. that’s totally free of inclusions.
 Instead, it’s best to look for a diamond that’s eye-clean, meaning it has no inclusions or blemishes that are visible to the naked eye.

 To check that a diamond is eye-clean, move it away from any bright lights inside the store and check it with your naked eye.
 If you can’t see any inclusions, it’s eye-clean; if you can, it’s best to ask for a diamond with a higher clarity grade.

-Most of the time, diamonds with a VS1 or VS2 clarity grade will be eye-clean, although certain diamond shapes can look eye-clean with a lower or higher grade.
+Most of the time, diamonds with VS1 clarity or VS2 clarity will be eye-clean, although certain diamond shapes can look eye-clean with a lower or higher grade.
 Beyond the eye-clean level, any improvements in clarity offer negligible benefits and simply increase adiamond’s price.

 A diamond’s color has a huge impact on its appearance.
 Diamonds with a lower color grade can have a slight yellow or brown tint, whereas diamonds with a higher color grade have a colorless appearance.